Tartan Features: Big Gold Dream

 In May 2016 Big Gold Dream screened at a special event at New York University, Rough Trade NYC and The NYC Pop-Fest.
 For the occasion a commemorative cassette and limited edition screen-printed poster were created by Texte Und Tone.
 The cassette notes were an extended conversation between Michael Train and Michael Vazquez, who had programmed a continuous 96 hour broadcast of Scottish underground music during 1994, in Massachusetts.

 Cherry Red Records released a 5-CD Box Set, entitled Big Gold Dreams that acted as a tie in with the film.

 In October 2018 it was part of the National Museum of Scotland's 2018 Rip it Up exhibition where it screened at Edinburgh's Filmhouse.

 Con Men

-Director R Paul Wilson's seconds feature was screened at the 2017 Raindance Film Festival and was nominated for a BIFA Award.
+Director R Paul Wilson's seconds feature was screened at the 2017 Raindance Film Festival and was nominated for a British Independent Film Award.